b-turchyn/emergencypuppy/README.md

 I'm pretty picky about code quality and simplicity, so don't be alarmed if I ask you to change things or just say I'm not interested.
-If you're offended, maybe [a kitten](http://www.emergencykitten.com/) will help cheer you up?
+If you're offended, maybe [a puppy](http://www.emergencypuppy.puppy/) will help cheer you up?

 License
 -------

-Copyright (c) 2012 Ryan Grove.
+Copyright (c) 2015 Brian Turchyn, forked from https://github.com/rgrove/emergencykitten

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in